Completing the Route to Business 85

 In the February 2018 NCDOT advertised for two construction projects along and adjacent to this segment.
 The first is the building an extension of Greensboro Road that will start just east of the I-74 interchange near High Point.
 Part of the project will be updating the signage for I-74.
 When the sign plans came out, there was something of a surprise:

 The plans called for only retaining the I-74 signs (thus removing of the US 311 shields) and the new on-ramp signage only listed I-74.
 It seemed US 311 was either being removed or re-routed.
 The answer came in March when NCDOT announced it wanted to truncate US 311 to High Point due to the confusion of having 2 signed routes in different directions.
-High Point city officials supported the move.12 AASHTO approved NCDOT's application which calls for the removal of all US 311 signage from the segment by the end of 2018.13 The other construction project, the revising of the NC 68 High Point interchange, to be let in June, also has signage that will reflect the removal of US 311, and that I-40 will be removed from the NC 68 exit signs:
+High Point city officials supported the move.12 AASHTO approved NCDOT's application which calls for the removal of all US 311 signage from the segment by the end of 2018.13 The other construction project, the revising of the NC 68 High Point interchange, let in June 2018, also has signage that will reflect the removal of US 311, and that I-40 will be removed from the NC 68 exit signs:

 I-74 East/US 311 South at North Main Street: From Just Before Exit 65 Off-Ramp (November 2016)